The application process

 Financial support for collaborative projects in the music scene, which contribute to artistic innovation and long-term development, nationally and internationally.
 All projects relating to the independent, professional music scene are welcome to apply.
 The project owner must be registered in Sweden in order to apply for support.

 Musikverket’s support is given to collaborative projects of high artistic quality, and projects that contribute to the revitalisation and development of the independent music scene.
 Independent musical activity includes individual musicians, music groups and organisations operating outside of publicly funded institutions.
 A collaborative project is defined as a project, with well-defined time limits, where two or more parties work together toward common goals.
-For projects requesting less than 100 000 SEK it is possible to apply as a sole applicant.

 Any person or entity may seek project support.
 This includes everything from individuals, non-profit organisations and businesses to larger organisations, agencies and institutions.